Date: 23 February 2015. Toilet Tissue (aka TP)

 I am limited when it comes to storage space.
 I want items

-accessible where I need them so I've opted to have the TP
+accessible where I need them so I have opted to have the TP

 under the head.
 Squishing allows me to store more rolls in a